 After January 1, 2018, all AUSHD qualifying employees who meet the minimum number of hours will be enrolled in a medical insurance plan.
 AUHSD no longer offers a Cash-In-Lieu program.

 May I enroll later?

 Yes.
 The Health Insurance Portability and Accountability Act (HIPPA) allows employees to sign up for insurance with either a 30 or 90 day waiting period, pending the circumstances for requesting enrollment.
-You may also enroll during Open Enrollment which usually runs from September 1 through October 15 each year.
-Health insurance changes becomes effective January 1 of the following year.
+You may also enroll during Open Enrollment which occurs in May each year.
+Health insurance changes becomes effective October 1 of the same year.
 The carrier cannot deny coverage because of the pre-existing condition of any enrollee in any SISC managed health insurance.

 More about HIPPA

 Eligible employees may enroll under Special Enrollment or Late Enrollment, both of which allow the employee to enroll during the year, provided the employee has met the guidelines.
 A major family status change may qualify the employee for a special enrollment.
 Examples: addition of a dependent, marriage, divorce or loss of coverage.

 Who is eligible for Dental and Vision benefits?